National Lampoon's Vacation: Critical response

 National Lampoon's Vacation received positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the film holds a 93% rating based on 44 reviews.
+On review aggregator website Rotten Tomatoes, the film holds a score of 94% based on 48 reviews, with an average rating of 7.4/10.
 The site's consensus reads, "Blessed by a brilliantly befuddled star turn from Chevy Chase, National Lampoon's Vacation is one of the more consistent – and thoroughly quotable – screwball comedies of the 1980s."
-Metacritic reports a 55 out of 100 rating based on 13 critics, indicating "mixed or average reviews".
+On Metacritic it has a 55 out of 100 rating based on 13 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale; the company's founder, Ed Mintz, said in 2016, "I loved it ...
 I couldn't figure out for anything why people didn't love that more".

 Janet Maslin of The New York Times gave the film a positive review, saying, "National Lampoon's Vacation, which is more controlled than other Lampoon movies have been, is careful not to stray too far from its target.
 The result is a confident humor and throwaway style that helps sustain the laughs – of which there are quite a few."
 Entertainment magazine Variety called the film "an enjoyable trip through familiar comedy landscapes" and praised "director Harold Ramis for populating the film with a host of well-known comedic performers in passing parts."
 Conversely, Richard Rayner of Time Out magazine said, "The visual gags come thick and fast, and are about as subtly signposted as the exit markers on a freeway.
 An exercise in the comedy of humiliation which is the stuff of shamefaced giggles."